Giovanni Soranzo

-Giovanni Soranzo (born Burano, 1240 - died Venice, 31 December 1328) was a Venetian statesman of the prominent Soranzo family who served as the 51st Doge of Venice.
+Giovanni Soranzo (Latin: Iohannes Superantio; 1240 – 31 December 1328) was a Venetian statesman of the prominent Soranzo family who served as the 51st Doge of Venice.
 He ascended to the position on 13 July 1312 and served until his death.
 Soranzo was a member of a noble family; he was married to Franchesina.
-In 1310 his son-in-law, Niccolo' Querini was exiled for life from Venice for taking part in Bajamonte Tiepolo's conspiracy to overthrow the state.
+In 1310 his son-in-law, Niccolo' Querini was exiled for life from Venice for taking part in the Tiepolo conspiracy to overthrow the state.
 Soranzo was succeeded as Doge by Francesco Dandolo.
+He was also an Italian politician, diplomat and admiral.

+Origin & Family

+Son of Antonio Soranzo, who was procurator of San Marco, he was born around 1245, probably in the parish of Sant'Angelo where his family's residence was located.
+The year of his birth can be deduced from the chronicle of Gian Giacomo Caroldo, according to which at the time of his appointment as doge he was 67 years old.
+There is no basis for what is reported by genealogists of the modern era, according to which he was born in Burano in 1240.

+From his will, drawn up on 8 August 1321, we know that he had married Francesca Molin.
+From her (or from a previous wife of whom we have no information) he had three sons and three daughters: Marino (married to a certain Caterina), Nicolò (before he died), Antonio known as "Belello", Soranzo (married to Nicolò Querini), Elena (Benedictine in San Giovanni di Torcello) and Fontana (Franciscan in Santa Maria Maggiore).